Musicals101.com

 b.
 Aug.
 20, 1887 (Springfield, MA) - d.
 Jan.
 27, 1975 (Springfield, MA)

-Photos verify Sanderson's beauty, while recordings reveal a voice of limited range but audible charm.
+Photos verify Sanderson's beauty, while period recordings reveal a voice of limited range but audible charm.
 In The Sunshine Girl (1913), Sanderson introduced "Honeymoon Lane."
 In The Girl From Utah (1914), she re-teamed with Brian to introduce " They Didn't Believe Me," the Jerome Kern song that helped define the sound of American popular music.
-The duo co-starred one more time in Sybil (1916), a now-forgotten musical that delighted audiences of that time.
+The duo co-starred one more time in Sybil (1916), a now-forgotten musical comedy that delighted audiences of that time.
 After Rambler Rose (1917), The Canary (1918), and Hitchy-Koo (1920), Sanderson scored personal successes in Tangerine (1921) and Moonlight (1924).
-A favorite in vaudeville, she also starred in the national tours of No, No, Nanette (1925) and Oh, Kay!
+A favorite in vaudeville, she also starred in national tours of No, No, Nanette (1925) and Oh, Kay!
 (1927).
-She retired from the stage with her third (and long-lasting) husband Frank Crumit.
-Soon bored with inactivity, they co-hosted a weekly radio series that lasted from 1929 until Crumit's death in 1943.
+She retired from the stage with her third husband, musician Frank Crumit.
+They co-hosted a weekly radio series from 1929 until Crumit's death in 1943, after which Sanderson retired to her estate in Springfield, Massachusetts.

 Schneider, Hortense Catherine